-Example: In 1991 in Los Angeles, several police officers were involved in the vicious beating of motorist Rodney King.
-Because of the case’s tremendous publicity, the court changed venue to Ventura County in Southern California.
-The Ventura jury acquitted the officers on all but one charge (as to which it hung), sparking the 1992 Los Angeles Riots.
-Months later, a federal grand jury indicted the officers for the same beating under a law punishing anyone who, acting under governmental authority, violates another person's federal rights.
+Example: In 1991, several Los Angeles police officers were involved in the vicious beating of motorist Rodney King.
+In the state criminal case, the jury acquitted the officers on all but one charge (as to which it hung), sparking the 1992 LA Riots.
+Months later, a federal grand jury indicted the officers for the same beating under a federal law punishing anyone who, acting under governmental authority, violates another person's federal rights.
 (18 U.S.C. § 242.)
-A federal jury ultimately convicted two of the four officers under the U.S. law, which prosecutors frequently invoke in excessive force cases.
-(To read about a similar situation, see Federal Charges in the Kelly Thomas Case?)
+A federal jury ultimately convicted two of the four officers.

-Example: Federal authorities charged NFL quarterback Michael Vick for running an interstate dog-fighting business that involved dog executions and gambling, among other illegalities.
+Example: Federal authorities charged NFL quarterback Michael Vick for running an interstate dogfighting business.
 A federal court sentenced him to 23 months in prison.
-The state of Virginia separately prosecuted Vick for the dog-fighting ring.
+The state of Virginia separately prosecuted Vick for the dogfighting ring.
 After his federal conviction, while he was still in U.S. custody, he pleaded guilty to a state charge.
 (The sentence for the state crime was essentially folded into the federal sentence he was serving.)